 Add a weather guard to our seed, tube, finch and peanut feeders to protect the food and birds from inclement weather.
 Made of the same durable plastics as our tube feeders.

-Keeping your feeders clean and fresh is one of the most important factors in attracting birds to your yard.
+Keeping your feeders clean and food fresh are the most important factors in attracting birds to your yard.
 A dirty feeder is not only unappealing to you, but also to your birds.

-Step 1: Rotate Old Seed to the Top of Your Feeder
+Step 1: Rotate old seed to the top

-Every 1-2 months we recommend taking your feeder down and washing it out with warm, soapy water and a stiff bristled brush.
-This will prevent any mold or bacteria build up in your feeders, as well as keep them looking new for much longer.
-If you have an especially tough time getting your feeder clean try soaking it in a 10% bleach solution for 15 minutes.
-Just make sure to wash the feeder off thoroughly and let it dry in the sun to break up any remaining bleach residue.
+Every 4 - 6 weeks we recommend taking your feeder down and washing it with warm, soapy water and a stiff bristled brush.
+This will prevent any mold or bacteria build up in your feeders, and keep them looking new for much longer.

 Cleaning your feeder regularly will keep it looking good for longer and encourage birds to visit it more often.

 Wet seed can quickly clog your feeder, or even begin to mold.
 Birds don't want to eat moldy food any more than we do!